mariumrs/eportfolio/README.md

 To manage my workload I have implemented the parkinsons law to ensure all my work is done in a manner that allows me to manage my workload effectively.

 #### Unit 12
 Learned objectives

 - Self reflection
 - Understanding fundamental role virtual reality can play when it comes to Data visualization was able to run a demo to understand the impact

+  One of the samples I went through was virtually seeing the amount varying and visualizing it in a 3D format to gain a larger perspective
 <img width="870" alt="image" src="https://github.com/user-attachments/assets/7eb862d1-4939-4dc2-8033-6d24803f9642">